-"The learned judges of the divisional court, I think, took the view that such severance always was permissible when it could be effectively accomplished by the action of a blue pencil.
+The learned judges of the divisional court I think took the view that such severance always was permissible when it could be effectively accomplished by the action of a blue pencil.
 I do not agree.
-The doctrine of severance has not, I think, gone further than to make it permissible in a
+The doctrine of severance has not, I think, gone further than to make it permissible in a case where the covenant is not really a single covenant but is in effect a combination of several distinct covenants.
+In that case and where the severance can be carried out without the addition or alteration of a word, it is permissible.
+But in that case only.

 Now, here I think, there is in truth but one covenant for the protection of the respondent's entire business, and not several covenants for the protection of his several businesses.
-The respondent is, on the evidence, not carrying on several businesses but one business, and, in any opinion this covenant must stand or fall in its unaltered form."
+The respondent is, on the evidence, not carrying on several businesses but one business, and, in any opinion this covenant must stand or fall in its unaltered form.

-[30] An example of a high authority, refusing to substitute words, is the House of Lords case, Mason v.
-Provident Clothing & Supply Co.
-Ltd. [1913] A.C.
-724. In a restraint of trade clause, the court refused to strike out the words "within 25 miles of London" which was an unreasonable area of restraint and substitute that wide area with one that was reasonable.
-Lord Shaw said at p.742:
+[30] An example of a high authority, refusing to substitute words, is the House of Lords case, Mason v Provident Clothing & Supply Co Ltd [1913] AC 724; (1913) 29 TLR 727.
+In a restraint of trade clause, the court refused to strike out the words "within 25 miles of London" which was an unreasonable area of restraint and substitute that wide area with one that was reasonable.
+Lord Shaw said at AC 742:

-"This is no occasion for the framing in this instance, of a limited injunction, the contract not being in separate and clearly defined divisions.
-It stands a whole, and, in my opinion, is not enforceable by law."
+This is no occasion for the framing in this instance, of a limited injunction, the contract not being in separate and clearly defined divisions.
+It stands a whole, and in my opinion, is not enforceable by law.